crys-cross/ethernaut-attacks/README.md

 - Claim ownership of this contract to pass this level.

 #### SOLUTION:
--   edit addresess and run attackAlienCodex.ts to attack to network goerli.
+-   Upon checking, retract() function will reduce the codex.lenght but will not have any safeguards for overflow and underflow whcih would give access to the whole storage of the contract if the Player knows the location of the slot of the storage he is aiming for like for example owner that seemed to be at slot 0 then use the revise() function to send the right data to change the owner.
+Edit addresess and run attackAlienCodex.ts to attack to network goerli.

 #### FILES:
 -   attackAlienCodex.ts - scripts